evolvingstuff/vdw2/content/posts/head-and-neck-cancers-and-vitamin-d-many-studies.md

 │   ├── TextNode
 │   │   full_match: `Role of Vitamin D in Head and Neck Cancer—Immune Function, Anti-Tumour Effect, and Its Impact on Patient Prognosis`
 │   │   inner_content: `Role of Vitamin D in Head and Neck Cancer—Immune Function, Anti-Tumour Effect, and Its Impact on Patient Prognosis`├── TextNode
-│   full_match: `\n Nutrients  Volume 15  Issue 11  10.3390/nu15112592 \nby Katarzyna Starska-Kowarska 1,2,3 ORCID\n1 Department of Physiology, Pathophysiology and Clinical Immunology, Medical University of Lodz, Żeligowskiego 7/9, 90-752 Lodz, Poland\n2 Department of Clinical Physiology, Medical University of Lodz, Żeligowskiego 7/9, 90-752 Lodz, Poland\n3 Department of Otorhinolaryngology, EnelMed Center Expert, Lodz, Drewnowska 58, 91-001 Lodz, Poland\n\nHead and neck squamous cell carcinoma (HNSCC) describes a heterogeneous group of human neoplasms of the head and neck with high rates of morbidity and mortality, constituting about 3% of all cancers and ~1.5% of all cancer deaths.
+│   full_match: `\nNutrients  Volume 15  Issue 11  10.3390/nu15112592 \nby Katarzyna Starska-Kowarska 1,2,3 ORCID\n1 Department of Physiology, Pathophysiology and Clinical Immunology, Medical University of Lodz, Żeligowskiego 7/9, 90-752 Lodz, Poland\n2 Department of Clinical Physiology, Medical University of Lodz, Żeligowskiego 7/9, 90-752 Lodz, Poland\n3 Department of Otorhinolaryngology, EnelMed Center Expert, Lodz, Drewnowska 58, 91-001 Lodz, Poland\n\nHead and neck squamous cell carcinoma (HNSCC) describes a heterogeneous group of human neoplasms of the head and neck with high rates of morbidity and mortality, constituting about 3% of all cancers and ~1.5% of all cancer deaths.
 HNSCC constituted the seventh most prevalent human malignancy and the most common human cancer in the world in 2020, according to multi-population observations conducted by the GLOBOCAN group.
 Since approximately 60–70% of patients present with stage III/IV neoplastic disease, `
-│   inner_content: `\n Nutrients  Volume 15  Issue 11  10.3390/nu15112592 \nby Katarzyna Starska-Kowarska 1,2,3 ORCID\n1 Department of Physiology, Pathophysiology and Clinical Immunology, Medical University of Lodz, Żeligowskiego 7/9, 90-752 Lodz, Poland\n2 Department of Clinical Physiology, Medical University of Lodz, Żeligowskiego 7/9, 90-752 Lodz, Poland\n3 Department of Otorhinolaryngology, EnelMed Center Expert, Lodz, Drewnowska 58, 91-001 Lodz, Poland\n\nHead and neck squamous cell carcinoma (HNSCC) describes a heterogeneous group of human neoplasms of the head and neck with high rates of morbidity and mortality, constituting about 3% of all cancers and ~1.5% of all cancer deaths.
+│   inner_content: `\nNutrients  Volume 15  Issue 11  10.3390/nu15112592 \nby Katarzyna Starska-Kowarska 1,2,3 ORCID\n1 Department of Physiology, Pathophysiology and Clinical Immunology, Medical University of Lodz, Żeligowskiego 7/9, 90-752 Lodz, Poland\n2 Department of Clinical Physiology, Medical University of Lodz, Żeligowskiego 7/9, 90-752 Lodz, Poland\n3 Department of Otorhinolaryngology, EnelMed Center Expert, Lodz, Drewnowska 58, 91-001 Lodz, Poland\n\nHead and neck squamous cell carcinoma (HNSCC) describes a heterogeneous group of human neoplasms of the head and neck with high rates of morbidity and mortality, constituting about 3% of all cancers and ~1.5% of all cancer deaths.
 HNSCC constituted the seventh most prevalent human malignancy and the most common human cancer in the world in 2020, according to multi-population observations conducted by the GLOBOCAN group.
 Since approximately 60–70% of patients present with stage III/IV neoplastic disease, `├── BoldNode
 │   full_match: `__HNSCC is still one of the leading causes of death in cancer patients worldwide__` │   inner_content: `HNSCC is still one of the leading causes of death in cancer patients worldwide` │   children: